 - Reverted gear trains

 - Epicyclic gear trains

-In epicyclic gear train, the axes of the shaft, over which the gears are mounted, move relative to a fixed axis.
-A simple epicyclic or planetary gear train is shown the figure.
+In an epicyclic gear train, the axes of the shaft, over which the gears are mounted, move relative to a fixed axis.
+A simple epicyclic or planetary gear train is shown in the figure.